WHAT’S IN THIS REVIEW?

 We’ve condensed the review into a range of bullet points in which we will discuss the main drawbacks and benefits you’ll find with PIA.
 It’s not as detailed as the full lowdown, but you’ll have a better idea of exactly what the VPN has to offer.
 The pros do outweigh the cons, but they’re worth noting nonetheless.
 We’ll begin with the positives, of which there are many.

 So, what’s so good about PIA in the first place?
 The benefits we found during testing are as follows:

-- PIA allows a user to connect up to 10 devices, which is double the norm.
-(They raised it from 5 devices to 10 following a slight price increase a few years ago)
+- PIA allows a user to connect up to 10 devices, which is double the norm

-- Cheaper than many premium options, especially for either 12 or 24 month subs
+- Cheaper than many premium options, especially for either its 12 or 24-month subscriptions

 - Decent ad-blocking software